robiulhr/hashnode/clhy7afl706v2g7nvaje1hs1i.md

 By utilizing the callback function and these parameters effectively, you can perform custom operations on each element of the array, such as modifying the values, accessing properties, or invoking other functions.

-Now that we have learned the syntax of the **forEach JavaScript**, let's explore how to work with it and understand its functionality in the next sections.
+Now that we have learned the syntax of the forEach method in JavaScript, let's explore how to work with it and understand its functionality in the next sections.

 ## Defining and passing callbacks to forEach